 No flour, grains, oil or yeast is used, which makes this recipe very approachable and allergy-friendly.
 That’s how you solve your regular pizza night dilemma!Our Favorite Healthy Food Swaps →

-How to Make This Vegan Cauliflower Potato Pizza Crust
+How to Make This Loaded Potato Pizza Crust

 Start by washing and chopping some cauliflower and potatoes.
 They need to be cooked until fork-tender, which takes around 25-30 minutes.